Instructor: Eric Lauritzen

 Bullock, Richard, et al. The Little Seagull Handbook.
 3rd ed., W. W. Norton, 2017.

-Important: Please do not attempt to purchase these materials on your own until you have contacted me or you may get stuck with the cost of materials that you cannot use with the course.
+Important: Please do not attempt to purchase these materials on your own until you have contacted me.